Cerebral Palsy and Jaundice

 - Failure to diagnose blood incompatibility between infant and mother

-Unfortunately, numerous babies have developed kernicterus and cerebral palsy at the hands of negligent physicians and medical staff.
+Unfortunately, some babies have developed kernicterus and cerebral palsy at the hands of negligent physicians and medical staff.
 If your baby was injured due to medical negligence, keep in mind that you have the legal right to file for damages against the responsible party.

 Things to Remember About Jaundice